norsulfazol/faucet_auto-clicker/README.md

 Program for managing one of the oldest bitcoin faucets.

+_Not registered yet?
+Here is the [registration link](https://clck.ru/hqTDa "Registering on a bitcoin faucet")._

 ### Currently, he is able to:
 * authenticate a user;
 * play a free game;